Awkward-im/Torchlight/TL2Trans/readme.txt

 How to change program language:
 ------------------------------
-Just remove tl2trans.ru.po file, it gives russian translation only.
-You can use tl2trans.pot as template to create your own program interface translation.
+First tab, "Settings" have list of program localizations which you can use.
+Just select required line.
+If your language not presents there, you can create it by yourself.
+That just text file in UTF-8 encoding.
+You can use languages\tl2trans.pot as template to create your own program interface translation and languages\*.po files as examples.
+Save your newly created (edited) PO file there and restart program.
+You can use Poedit (https://poedit.net/download) program to edit these localizations.
 =====

 How to combine files into one: